 Recommendation based on the Lancet study

 The study concluded: “Alcohol use is a leading risk factor for global disease burden and causes substantial health loss.
 We found that the risk of all-cause mortality, and of cancers specifically, rises with increasing levels of consumption, and the level of consumption that minimises health loss is zero.
-This means: alcohol is overlooked as cancer cause.
-These results suggest that alcohol control policies might need to be revised worldwide, refocusing on efforts to lower overall population-level consumption.”
+This means that science overlooked alcohol as a cancer cause.
+These results suggest that society better look at alcohol control policies worldwide.
+Authorities need to refocus on efforts to lower overall population-level consumption.”
 This study was sponsored by the Bill & Melinda Gates Foundation.
 These were unbiased researchers.
 However, the wine industry has involvement in many studies that support the use of smaller amounts of alcohol for the protection of heart attacks and strokes.
 These studies usually do not mention the risk of various cancers developing even with small amounts of alcohol.

 What do these studies mean?